 Getting enough Vitamin B6 through food or supplements will help boost serotonin levels, helping to reduce anxiety naturally.

 Or skip the pill, and make sure you’re eating protein.
 It’s a great source of vitamin B6.

 Have you ever considered that caffeine could be contributing to your anxiety?
 The same physical symptoms of stress occur when you’re over-caffeinated.
 Hello, restless leg and insomnia.

 Take care of your body

-For every 52 minutes of work, take a 17-minute break.
-It helps you retain the highest level of productivity over the span of a workday.
+Take a 17-minute break for every 52 minutes of work.
+It helps you retain the highest level of productivity throughout a workday.
 You’re working smarter, not harder.
-Take the break time to stretch, go for a walk and get some fresh air.
+Take the break time to stretch, go for a walk, and get some fresh air.

 Take 10 minutes every day to stretch.
-The benefits?
-It increases blood circulation, reduces stress (cortisol), and nourishes the nervous system.
-Practicing yoga daily can help train your system to live mostly in your parasympathetic nervous system.
-To flush out cortisol (one of your stress hormones), aim for 10 minutes of yoga in the morning, and 10 minutes before bed.
+Benefits come from increasing blood circulation, reducing stress (cortisol), and nourishing the nervous system.
+Practicing yoga daily can help train your body to live mostly in its parasympathetic nervous system.
+To flush out cortisol (one of your stress hormones), aim for 10 minutes of yoga in the morning and 10 minutes before bed.

 Manage Stress and Manage Your Money

-Stress isn’t something that can necessarily be avoided, but it can be managed.
+Stress isn’t something that we can necessarily avoid, but we can manage it.
 So too with financial stress.
-You can improve your relationship with money and stress less if you equip yourself with the right tools, give yourself a game plan, and surround yourself with people who are money mindful.
+You can improve your relationship with money and stress less.
+Equip yourself with the right tools, get a game plan, and surround yourself with people who are money mindful.
 Your mind, body, and soul will appreciate your efforts.